Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 1. The short name of the bacteria.
 2. Aligner used om the previous step.
-3. Number of threads (for MUSCLE only).
+3. Number of threads.
 Default value from sbatch script is 24.

 > Output.

+1. Files: bestmodel (optimized model parameters for the best-scoring ML tree), startree (starting tree(s) used for maximal likelihood (ML) inference), mltrees(ML trees for each starting tree), besttree (best-scoring ML tree), log file and rba (compressed alignment).

 > Detailed description.

-Creates two new directories: ```../<organism>/data/raxml You can read more about the RAxML-ng tool on [its github](https://github.com/amkozlov/raxml-ng).
+Creates two new directories: ```../<organism>/data/raxmlng_trees``` and ```../<organism>/data/configs```.
+You can read more about the RAxML-ng tool on [its github](https://github.com/amkozlov/raxml-ng).

 #### ```Ete3_maker_10.py```
 > Short description.

 Visualizes phylogenetic trees (*unavailable in server version now*)

 > Input.

+1. The short name of the bacteria.

 > Output.

+Phylogenetic tree's image is in the ```../<organism>/figures/trees/``` folder

 > Detailed description.

+Draws phylogenetic trees.
+Each ATG-related genes has red color, GTG-related - has green color and TTG-realted - has blue color.

 ## Additional scripts